kevingosse/SimpleCpuProfiler/README.md

-# SimpleCpuProfiler
+﻿# SimpleCpuProfiler
-Proof-of-concept of a simple CPU profiler written in C#
+Proof-of-concept of a simple CPU profiler written in C#.
+Sample code for the article [Writing a .NET profiler in C#  -  Part 5](https://minidump.net/writing-a-net-profiler-in-c-part-5).